Creative Ideas for B2B Content Marketing

 This does not mean that this audience is uninterested in the topic, but rather that the content is not in the appropriate format.
 Use infographics to summarize long and detailed written content into easily consumable visuals.

 Creating infographics doesn’t have to be difficult!
-You can easily create attractive and informative graphics using free online tools, like Adobe Spark’s Infographic Maker.
+You can easily create attractive and informative graphics using free and affordable online tools, like Adobe Spark’s infographic maker or Canva’s infographic templates.

 Podcasts can be an incredibly rewarding media, but it is not appropriate for every brand.
 Podcasts take much more planning and are more time consuming than other forms of content; however, if you are able to commit the time and resources to creating your own podcast, it could be very beneficial to your marketing program.

-Though only 23% of B2B marketers use podcasts, compared to 81% using blogs, it might not seem that this is a very popular format; this is exactly why creating a podcast now is a great opportunity.
-Before podcasts become as popular as blogging, get your message out there and establish yourself within the industry.
+Though only 32% of B2B marketers create podcasts, compared to 98% using blogs and social media, it might not seem that this is a very popular format; this is exactly why creating a podcast now is a great opportunity.
+Before your competitors start making podcasts, get your message out there and establish yourself within the industry.

 Content that the audience can be a part of is more engaging than basic text, so much so that 91% of B2B consumers prefer interactive and visual content.
 Interactive content also generates twice as many conversions and five times more page views than static content.